Critical Languages Institute Funding

 Need Based Fee Reduction

-Unlike our other funding opportunities, this reducton does not require a separate application.
-Instead, you are only required to indicate your Pell eligibility on your general CLI program application in order to be considered for this fee reduction.
+Unlike our other funding opportunities, this reduction does not require a separate application.
+Instead, you are only required to indicate your Pell eligibility on the general CLI program application in order to be considered for this fee reduction.
+If awarded, you will need to provide documentation of your Pell eligibility.

-These fee reductions are limited.
-Not all who apply will be awarded.
+These fee reductions are limited; not all who apply will be awarded.
+Apply before January 31, 2024 for the greatest chance of securing this fee reduction.

 To learn more about Pell or to see if you are eligible, please visit: https://studentaid.ed.gov/sa/types/grants-scholarships/pell